UK Stocks-Factors to watch on May 18

 * GOLD: Gold rose to its highest since October 2012 as worries regarding the souring U.S.-China relations and bleak U.S. economic data underpinned the safe-haven metal.
 GOL/

-* METALS: Copper prices climbed as the reopening of economies paralyzed by the coronavirus crisis boosted hopes of a revival in demand for metals.
+* METALS: Copper prices climbed as the reopening of economies paralysed by the coronavirus crisis boosted hopes of a revival in demand for metals.
 MET/L

 * OIL: Oil prices climbed by more than $1 a barrel, supported by output cuts and signs of gradual demand recovery amid easing coronavirus curbs, with U.S. oil showing no signs of last month's contract expiry price rout.